Mongol conquest of the Song dynasty: First stage (1235–1248)

 Many Han Chinese defected to the Mongols to fight against the Jin.
-There were 4 Han Tumens, with each Tumen consisting of 10,000 troops.
-The four Han Generals Zhang Rou, Yan Shi, Shi Tianze, and Liu Heima commanded the four Han tumens under Ogödei Khan.
+There were 4 Han Chinese tumens, with each tumen consisting of 10,000 troops.
+The four Han Chinese generals Zhang Rou, Yan Shi, Shi Tianze, and Liu Heima commanded the four Han Chinese tumens under Ögedei Khan.

 The conflicts between the Mongols and the Song troops took place in the area of Chengdu.
-When Töregene sent her envoys to negotiate peace, the Song imprisoned them.
+When Töregene Khatun sent her envoys to negotiate peace, the Song imprisoned them.
 The Mongols invaded Sichuan in 1242.
 Their commanders ordered Han Chinese tumen general Zhang Rou and Chagaan (Tsagaan) to attack the Song.
 When they pillaged Song territory, the Song court sent a delegation to negotiate a ceasefire.
 Chagaan and Zhang Rou returned north after the Mongols accepted the terms.

 The Mongols made heavy use of indigenous ethnic minority soldiers in southern China rather than Mongols.
-The Kingdom of Dali's indigenous Cuan-Bo army led by the Duan royal family were the majority of the forces in the Mongol Yuan army sent to attack Song during battles along the Yangtze river.
-During a Mongol attack against the Song, there were only 3,000 Mongol cavalry at one point under the Mongol commander Uriyangkhadai, the majority of his army were native Cuan-Bo with Duan officers.
+The Kingdom of Dali's indigenous Cuan-Bo army led by the Duan royal family were the majority of the forces in the Mongol Yuan army sent to attack the Song during battles along the Yangtze river.
+During a Mongol attack against the Song, there were only 3,000 Mongol cavalry at one point under the Mongol commander Uriyangkhadai, and the majority of his army were native Cuan-Bo with Duan officers.

-An account of the Mongol attack on Nanjing was given in a Chinese annal, describing the Chinese defenders use of gunpowder against the Mongols:
+An account of the Mongol attack on Nanjing was given in a Chinese annal, describing the Chinese defenders' use of gunpowder against the Mongols: